 Erica Mattison, Legislative Director

 Erica joined ELM in September 2013.
 Prior to ELM, Erica established the sustainability program at Suffolk University, earning local, state, and national recognition.
 She also worked at the Massachusetts State House as Executive Director of the Caucus of Women Legislators and as a legislative aide.
 In 2013, Erica served as a Legal Intern in the MA Executive Office of Energy & Environmental Affairs in the General Counsel’s Office.
 In addition, she worked with the Office of State Senator William Brownsberger to craft climate adaptation legislation focused on flooding.
-Erica leads an active civic life, having served as a volunteer mediator in Small Claims Court in Boston Municipal Court, and serving as a leader with St. Mark's Area Main Street in Dorchester.
+Erica leads an active civic life, serving as a board member with Greater Ashmont Main Street, a neighborhood revitalization organization in Dochester, and advocating for safer streets.
 Erica is a proud alumna of the UMass Commonwealth College (’03), where she was recognized with the University’s Leader of the 21st Century Award.
 She went on to obtain a Masters in Public Administration and a Law Degree, both from Suffolk University.

 Josh Craft, Program Director